icewolfz/jiMUD/docs/customizing.md

 ## user.js

 Runs javascript code after the client finishes loading allowing to define custom functions and other javascript options.

+## other windows

+Other windows support loading of javascript and css to allow them to be adjusted and customized.

+- Profile manger: profiles.js and profiles.css
+- Chat capture window: chat.js and chat.css
+- Mapper: map.js and map.css
+- Advanced editor: editor.js and editor.css
+- Immortal tools: immortal.js and immortal.css

 ### CSS monster / party member class names